Delinea Authorization Powered by Iris AI

 Data Privacy and Processing

-Delinea Azure OpenAI, provided by Microsoft, to enhance our offerings.
-Key data handling and privacy features include:
+Delinea Authorization powered by Iris AI uses the Azure OpenAI service provided by Microsoft.
+Key data handling and privacy features include the following:

-• Regional Data Hosting: All data is hosted and processed within the same region that you have selected for your cloud operation, ensuring compliance with regional data handling regulations.
+• Regional Data Hosting: Your tenant data is hosted and processed within the same region that you have selected for your cloud operation, ensuring compliance with regional data handling regulations.
+But Iris Authorization data can be processed by Azure services in other regions.

-• Data Deletion After Processing: When Azure OpenAI finishes processing data from the Delinea Platform, the data is immediately deleted from Azure and not retained by Microsoft.
+• Data Deletion After Processing: When Azure OpenAI finishes processing data from a Delinea Platform access request, the data is immediately deleted from Azure and not retained by Microsoft.
 This ensures that evaluation data is handled securely and transiently.